-GASB has issued Statement No. 84, Fiduciary Activities, effective for the year ending June 30, 2021.

-GASB has issued Statement No. 87, Leases, effective for the year ending June 30, 2022.
+GASB has issued various standards effective for the years ending June 30, 2022 and 2023.
+Of these new standards, Statement No. 87, Leases, effective for the year ending June 30, 2022 will have the most impact on the District's financial statements.